Supercharging your talent

 Artists from centuries past, gathered natural elements (rocks and soil) from all corners of the earth.
 Then, grinding them down into a fine powder (pigments) enabled them to breathe life into their creations.
 And the magic didn't stop there; they discovered that by mixing these pigments with oil, extracted from the crushed seeds of various plants, they could create a medium that was not only versatile but also durable.

 This ingenious combination allowed for the creation of magnificent landscapes and portraits that defy time, captivating us even today.
 The vibrant hues and the ability to layer paints for depth and texture gave artists a new world of possibilities.
-Through their mastery and innovation, they were able to capture the essence of the world around them, from the subtle play of light and shadow to the vibrant colours of nature, and the complex beauty of the human form.
+Through their mastery and innovation, they were able to capture the subtle play of light and shadow to the vibrant colours of nature, and the complex beauty of the human form.
+It was almost alchemy!

-As we explore the techniques and principles of oil painting, let's remember the roots of this art form.
-How artists experimented with pigments, binders, and techniques to achieve effects that photography and digital art strive to emulate even today.
-It's a practice that connects us with the earth and all its colours, a reminder of the lengths to which artists have gone to bring their visions to life.
+As we explore the techniques and principles of oil painting, let's remember the roots of this art form; experimentation, proven techniques and a practice that connect us directly with the earth and all its colours

-As we embark on our own artistic journey, let's carry with us the spirit of experimentation and mastery that characterised their work.
+Let us embark on our own artistic journey, carrying with us the spirit of the pioneers and the mastery that characterised their work.

 Limited by the natural materials available, early artists often turned to what was at hand.
-A good, flat piece of wood was a popular choice (often Poplar) for its availability and relative ease of preparation.
+A good, flat piece of wood was a regular choice (often Poplar wood) for its availability and relative ease of preparation.
 However, artists faced limitations in the size of their paintings due to the width of the wood.
 To overcome this, they might glue several pieces together, creating larger panels.

-Slate offered a flat and stable alternative, impervious to the problems that plagued wood panels.
-Its weight, however, posed a significant challenge, especially for larger works, making it impractical for many applications.
+Slate, marble and stone offered a flat and stable alternative, impervious to the problems that plagued wood panels.
+Its weight, however, posed a significant challenge, especially for larger works, making it impractical for most applications.

 The search for a better surface led to a groundbreaking idea of stretching canvas over a wooden frame.
 This provided artists with a flat, durable, and lightweight surface that could accommodate paintings of virtually any size.
 The canvas, made from linen or cotton, offered a versatile and resilient surface that absorbed the oil paint well, allowing for both intricate detail and broad strokes.

 Today, the stretched canvas remains the preferred choice for many artists, embodying centuries of evolution in the pursuit of the perfect painting surface.
-Its simplicity and effectiveness are a testament to the ingenuity of past artists, whose contributions continue to shape the way we create art.
-As we prepare our canvases, let's remember the history and innovation that have brought us to this point, allowing us to express our visions with freedom and creativity."
+Its simplicity and effectiveness are a testament to the ingenuity of past artists.